Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 Action-Adventure

-Warning: spoilers below… unless you’re like most people and have already played this game, in which case you should be alright.
+Warning: spoilers below… unless you’re like most people and have already played this game, in which case you should be right.

 The Legend of Zelda: Ocarina of Time follows Link as he attempts to save Hyrule from the clutches of the evil Ganondorf, who is trying to steal the sacred Triforce.
 Link must first obtain the three Spiritual Stones to claim the Triforce before Ganondorf can.